Where can I learn more about the Genetic Counseling Admissions Match system?

 Can I visit the Genetic Counseling Program?

-Yes!
-If you are interested please call Dr. Beverly Yashar at (734) 763-2933.
-Your visit could include a meeting with the director of the program and other faculty members, as well as meeting current students if classes are in session.
+Physically visiting the Genetic Counseling Program during 2020 and 2021 will be dependent on COVID19 restrictions.
+If you are interested in visiting, please contact us at UMGenetics@umich.edu for the most recent information.
 The Genetic Counseling Program is on the Medical Campus.
 Central Campus is only a few blocks away and is the site of undergraduate classes as well as many student services.
 Walking tours of the Central Campus are available through the University.
-Call the Huetwell Visitors Center at (734) 647-5692 for information.
+Call the Huetwell Visitors Center at (734) 647-5692 for information or visit the Undergraduate Admissions website.

 How are my transcripts evaluated?